jibrelnetwork/ethereum-qr-code/README.md

 # Ethereum Address QR Generator

-This plugin provides a convenient way to generate a [ethereum address link out of the provided parameters based on EIP67](https://github.com/ethereum/EIPs/issues/67).
+This plugin provides a convenient way to generate an [ethereum address link out of the provided parameters based on EIP67](https://github.com/ethereum/EIPs/issues/67).

 The plugin generates the string based on the provided parameters and translates it into a QR code using the following [qrcode plugin](https://www.npmjs.com/package/qrcode).